digideskio/support-tools/mdb-wt/tour.md

   to locate key information such as block manager extent lists and btree root node.

-The net result is that the smallest self-contained unit under from the file perspective is a db: the set of files constituting a db can be independently moved, deleted, or backed up.
-This is not the case for
-WT: the smallest self-contained unit is an entire dbpath for a db instance.
+The net result is that the whereas smallest self-contained unit under mmapv1 from the file perspective is a db (meaning the set of files constituting a db can be independently moved, deleted, or backed up), this is not the case for WT: the smallest self-contained unit is an entire dbpath for a db instance.

 Here is a summary of the files and their content:

-* WiredTiger.wt is a record store containing pointers to block manager blocks identifying the in-use and available extents for each file, and a pointer to the root btree node.
+* WiredTiger.wt is a record store containing metadata about other .wt files, including pointers to the btree root node and extent lists in each .wt file.

-* WiredtTiger.turtle is a text file containing pointers to block manager blocks identifying the in-use and available extents for the WiredTiger.wt file, and a pointer to the root btree node for that file.
+* WiredtTiger.turtle is a text file containing metadata about WiredTiger.wt, including pointers to the btree root node and extent lists in WiredTiger.wt.

-* _mdb_catalog.wt is a record store containing MongoDB-specific collection metadata.
-This stores the information that was stored in the separate .ns files unger mmapv1; all collections in all dbs are listed in this file.
-It also contains the mapping from namespace names to WT files.
+* \_mdb\_catalog.wt is a record store containing MongoDB-specific collection metadata.
+This stores the information that was stored in the separate .ns files unger mmapv1.
+This file stores the mapping from namespace names to .wt files.

 ** TBD ** The above summarizes some key information; what else should be included?